matrix-org/synapse/docs/upgrade.md

     dpkg -i matrix-synapse-py3_1.3.0+stretch1_amd64.deb
     ```

+# Upgrading to v1.69.0

+## Changes to the receipts replication streams

+Synapse now includes information indicating if a receipt applies to a thread when
+replicating it to other workers.
+This is a forwards- and backwards-incompatible
+change: v1.68 and workers cannot process receipts replicated by v1.69 workers, and
+vice versa.

+Once all workers are upgraded to v1.69 (or downgraded to v1.68), receipts
+replication will resume as normal.

 # Upgrading to v1.68.0

 Two changes announced in the upgrade notes for v1.67.0 have now landed in v1.68.0.